Tammy Abraham: 2024–25 season: Loan to AC Milan

-2025–26 season: Loan to Beşiktaş
+Beşiktaş

+2025–2026: Loan

 On 2 July 2025, Beşiktaş announced that Abraham had completed his medical examinations in preparation for his loan move to the club.
 On 7 August, Abraham scored a hat-trick in his side's 4–1 win away to Irish club St Patrick's Athletic in the third qualifying round of the UEFA Conference League.

+2026: Permanent deal at Beşiktaş

+On 26 January 2026, Beşiktaş announced that they had agreed a permanent transfer for Abraham for €13m.

+Return to Aston Villa

+Abraham was at Beşiktaş on a permanent basis for one day, before, on 27 January 2026, he re-joined Premier League club Aston Villa for an undisclosed fee, reported to be around £18m.
+Abraham scored his first goal on his return to Aston Villa on 14 February 2026, in a 3–1 FA Cup loss to Newcastle United.
+Later that season, he won the UEFA Europa League with the club, becoming only the second player after Emerson Palmieri to win every UEFA club competition.

 International career

-Prior to receiving his first competitive cap for the England senior team in October 2019, Abraham was eligible to represent Nigeria through his paternal lineage and was sounded out by the Nigerian Football Association.
+Prior to receiving his first competitive cap for the England senior team in October 2019, Abraham was eligible to represent Nigeria through his parents lineage and was sounded out by the Nigerian Football Association.
 Abraham's father is close friends with Nigeria Football Federation President, Amaju Pinnick and on 21 September 2017, Pinnick claimed that Abraham had switched his allegiance to Nigeria.
 Abraham issued a statement the same day denying the claim and reaffirming his availability for England selection.
 Upon receiving his first England call-up in November 2017, Abraham stated that there was never any prospect of him choosing to play for Nigeria.